gsucarrat/gets/README.md

 The R Package *gets* provides General-to-Specific (GETS) modelling of the mean and variance of a regression, and Indicator Saturation (ISAT) methods for detecting and testing for structural breaks in the mean.
 Facilities for *user-specified* GETS and ISAT methods are also provided.

 The CRAN webpage of the package is: [https://CRAN.R-project.org/package=gets]( https://CRAN.R-project.org/package=gets).
 Here, on Github, we provide the development version of the package.
-For an overview of the files and folders, see below.
+For an overview of the files and folders, see below under 'Overview of files and folders'.

 # Installation
 The following R command installs the stable version from CRAN:

     install.packages('gets', dependencies = TRUE)

-To install the current development version available here at Github, first download the tarball (i.e. the file named gets_devel.tar.gz).
-Next, run:
+To install the current development version available here at Github, run the following code:

-    system("R CMD INSTALL --build gets")

-Alternatively, you can try installing the development version directly from GitHub with the following code:

     install.packages(
       "https://github.com/gsucarrat/gets/raw/master/gets_devel.tar.gz",